 - are going to the toilet (weeing) less often than usual.

-Sickness in pregnancy – National Women’s Health (Auckland District Health Board)
+Common concerns and issues – National Women’s Health (Auckland District Health Board)

-About the causes of morning sickness and how to cope with it.
+Includes morning sickness and how to cope with it.